My kids adore Supertato, actually I do too, I think Sue Hendra might well be my favourite author for kids books!

 Create a sensory play area in a tuff spot* with part-cooked potatoes, peas, broccoli, carrots and a potato masher!

-For an easy Supertato craft idea make Supertato himself out of a paper plate, paint your plate a pale brown and then glue on a black paper belt and mask (use scrap white paper for the eyes) and glue a red paper triangle onto the back of your plate for his cape.
+For an easy Supertato craft idea make Supertato himself out of a paper plate, paint your plate a pale brown and then glue on a black paper belt and mask (use scrap white paper and pens for the eyes or glue on googly eyes) and stick a red paper triangle onto the back of your plate for his cape.

-Follow Adventure of Adam’s instructions and make your own Supertato and Evil Pea – great for some imaginative play!
+Follow Adventure of Adam’s instructions and make your own Supertato and Evil Pea – great for some imaginative play and role-playing!

-Make a vegetable soup together, older children can write down the food that’s needed to make it.
+Make a vegetable soup together, older children can write down the different vegetables that are needed to make it.

 Use Powerful Mothering’s free printable for sorting fruit and vegetables by colour.